The Meno Years

 Strength training is the key to maintaining muscle tone and bone density as we age, and I encourage all my female clients to embrace the benefits as we navigate our way through life’s transitions.
 I have seen first hand how weight training can improve confidence, boost energy and increase self esteem.
 Our clients from early 40’s to the over 70s all benefit from the right kind of program.

 While hormonal changes can have an effect on your body’s ability to process proteins, engaging in strength training can help women build muscle and slow down the natural aging process.
-Strength training has a multitude of benefits, including improving cardiovascular health, increasing flexibility and balance, reducing stress levels, and even enhancing self-confidence.
+Strength training has a multitude of benefits, including improving cardiovascular health, increasing flexibility and balance, reducing stress levels, and definitely enhances self-confidence.

 If YOU like ME are going through perimenopause or are in menopause let’s do this together let’s build a fabulous and fit future;